Graduate Studies in Actuarial Science

 - Mathematics 353: Regression and Time Series Analysis (meets all VEE Statistics requirements),

-- Mathematics 380: Actuarial Models (covers the life contingencies material of the SOA Course MLC and the CAS Course 3L),
+- Mathematics 380: Actuarial Models (covers a part of the life contingencies material of the SOA Course MLC and the CAS Course S),

-- Mathematics 383: Actuarial Models II (covers the mathematics of financial economics on SOA Course MFE and CAS Course 3F), and
+- Mathematics 383: Actuarial Models III (covers the mathematics of financial economics on SOA Course MFE and CAS Course 3F), and

 - Mathematics 384, Actuarial Modeling (covers the material on the SOA Course C, which is the same as the CAS Course 4).